Golden Snitch Peanut Butter Balls

 Making The Wings

 If you don’t want to make your own wings, you can buy golden snitch wings on Amazon.
-However, I didn’t know this at the time so I made my own.
+However, I didn’t have these on hand at the time so I made my own.
 It’s totally up to you and both will work just fine.

-To make my own sets of winges, I used gold glitter card stock (be careful to pick a kind where the glitter doesn’t come off).
+Step 1.
+To make my own sets of wings, I used gold glitter card stock (be careful to pick a kind where the glitter doesn’t come off).
 You can use this handy wing template to print directly onto the cardstock or to use as tracers.

 Golden snitch wings